 A beekeeper is someone who keeps honey bees in boxes or hives.
 Bees produce honey, pollen, royal jelly and beeswax.
 A beekeeper will also provide services to vegetable and fruit farmers for pollination purposes and raise queen bees to sell to other farmers.

 If you love the outdoors, nature and animals, and are curious about how creatures contribute to our environment, then you'll probably be very intrigued by honey bees.
 If you like the idea of harvesting your own honey, and farming on a small scale, then chances are you'll enjoy being a beekeeper.

 Would you make a good beekeeper?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A beekeeper is, in essence, a manager of bees.
 He or she maintains and monitors the hives, and once the honey is ready to be harvested, will remove and process it for human consumption.
 A beekeeper needs to maintain healthy bees, prepare colonies for production, inspect colonies for any sign of disease and replace the queen bee when necessary.
 Beekeepers also need to follow food safety guidelines when harvesting and processing the honey.